omega1x/pipenostics/README.md

 in this determination.

 _Appendix A_ to [ASME B31G-1991](https://law.resource.org/pub/us/cfr/ibr/002/asme.b31g.1991.pdf) shows the source code
 for determining the allowable length and maximum allowable working pressure.
-The _b31g*_ package functions reproduce the idea of _CRVL.BAS_.
+The _b31g*_ and _crvl_ functions reproduce the idea of _CRVL.BAS_.
 They are natively vectorized, but remain simple without argument checks.
 Thus, use only physically conditioned values as input to prevent erroneous and meaningless output.

-The next usage of _b31gcrvl_ function imitates the output of _CRVL.BAS_
+The next usage of _crvl_ function imitates the output of _CRVL.BAS_
 ```
 ## Example 1
 crvl(maop = 910, d = 30, wth = .438, smys = 52000, def  = .72, depth = .1, l = 7.5)